andersondomingues/orca-mpsoc/docs/mpsoc.md

     $ cd syn/orca-zed/
     $ ./build.sh

+### Things to do for synthesis

+Place here the whishlist for the ORCA synthesis tests.

+#### Ways to load the RISCV apps

+ - Pre-load the RISCV memory with its app;
+ - ARM has RISCV's code as a static header and send it through the NoC;
+ - ARM has Ethernet connection, receives the app from the host computer, and sends it to the RISCV;

 ## How to Program the FPGA

 TODO: Describe here how to load the FPGA and run a program between the ARM and the Processing Tile.